Johnny Mack Brown: Recognition

 Johnny Mack Brown's star on the Hollywood Walk of Fame.

 For his contributions to the film industry, Brown was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star at 6101 Hollywood Boulevard.
 He received a posthumous Golden Boot Award in 2004 for his contributions to the Western entertainment genre.
 In 1969, Brown was inducted into the Alabama Sports Hall of Fame.

 Brown's hometown holds an annual Johnny Mack Brown Western Festival because "If anyone ever brought attention to Dothan, it was Johnny Mack Brown," a city official said.

 In popular culture

 Brown is mentioned in the novel From Here to Eternity.
 In a barracks scene, soldiers discuss Western films, and one asks, "Remember Johnny Mack Brown?", resulting in a discussion.

 From March 1950 to February 1959, Dell Comics published a Johnny Mack Brown series of comic books.
 He also was included in 21 issues of Dell's Giant Series Western Roundup comics that began in June 1952.

 In 1974, The Statler Brothers, performing as the fictitious Lester "Roadhog" Moran and the Cadillac Cowboys, released Alive at the Johnny Mack Brown High School, a comedy album set at an equally fictitious school named after Brown.
+Brown is also mentioned in the song "Whatever Happened To Randolph Scott" by The Statler Brothers.